SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/sekoiaio_docker_concentrator.md

     - "20516-20518:20516-20518"
 ```

-As specified in the Overview section, the concentrator will be run in a isolated environment.
+As specified in the Overview section, the concentrator will be run in an isolated environment.
 That means, by default, no flow is open between the host and the concentrator.
 `20516-20518:20516-20518` means that every packets coming through the TCP port `20516`, `20517` or `20518` to the host will be forwarded to the concentrator container on the port 20516, 20517 or 20518.
 Please adapt these values accordingly to the intakes.yaml file.

 #### Volumes